2020 Academic Affairs Winter Meeting

 Participants will return to campus with innovative ideas, tools, frameworks, guidance for facilitation, and action plans for improving educational and career outcomes and closing equity gaps for their students.

-Unless otherwise noted, registration fees include all program sessions and materials, the opening and closing receptions, and most meals.
+Unless otherwise noted, registration fees include all program sessions and materials, receptions and most meals.

-Provost or Chief Academic Officer (CAO) of an AASCU member institution.
-This rate includes participation in a special program for provosts and acting CAOs.
-Provosts are encouraged to invite other individuals from their campuses (i.e., deans, associate provosts, student affairs representatives, faculty members) to attend the meeting.
+Presidents, Chancellors and Provosts of an AASCU member institution.
+We encourage our campus leaders to invite other individuals from their campuses (i.e., deans, associate provosts, student affairs representatives, faculty members) to attend the meeting.
 These individuals pay the reduced registration fee of $595 (see below).

 Other Campus Representative: $595